samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 Here, `npx` executes the local `typescript` package that has been installed locally.

-If you prefer to do so using the global package that is installed, you can run the following:
+If you prefer to do so using a global package, ensure that you [install TypeScript globally](https://www.typescriptlang.org/#download-links) and run the following:

 ```shell
 tsc --init